cs01/pythonloc/README.md

 ## Testimonials

+*Featured on [episode #117](https://pythonbytes.fm/episodes/show/117/is-this-the-end-of-python-virtual-environments) of the Python bytes podcast.*

-Chad has been working and writing some exciting python tools and articles in the packaging/pip space.
+"Chad has been working and writing some exciting python tools and articles in the packaging/pip space."

 — [Jeff Triplett](https://twitter.com/webology/status/1092856644512505856), Python Software Foundation Director

-I’m very enthusiastic about how `__pypackages__` could help simplify and streamline the Python dependencies workflow.
-Well done on bringing an early prototype implementation for people to test!
+"I’m very enthusiastic about how `__pypackages__` could help simplify and streamline the Python dependencies workflow.
+Well done on bringing an early prototype implementation for people to test!"

 — Florimond Manca, Creator of [Bocadillo Project](https://github.com/bocadilloproject)